Ship internal tools in hours, not weeks. Real auth, users, jobs, audit logs, and cohesive UI included. Early access $249 $499 → [Get it now]

 How to check if an array contains a value in JavaScript

 Checking whether an array contains a specific value is fundamental for validation, conditional logic, and user interface states in modern JavaScript applications.
-With over 25 years of experience in software development and as the creator of CoreUI, I’ve implemented this check thousands of times in components like permission systems, feature toggles, and form validation where specific values determine application behavior.
-From my extensive expertise, the most modern and efficient solution is using the ES6 includes() method, which provides a clean boolean return value.
-This approach is readable, performant, and specifically designed for membership testing.
+With over 25 years of experience in software development and as the creator of CoreUI, I have implemented this check thousands of times in components like permission systems, feature toggles, and form validation where specific values determine application behavior.
+From my extensive expertise, the most modern and efficient solution is using the includes() method, which provides a clean boolean return value.
+This approach is readable, performant, and specifically designed for membership testing in arrays of primitive values.

 Read More…